Stuffed Mushrooms with Cashews - Keeping Our Brains Sharp & Hearts Happy

 * Fatty acids - Omega 3, 9.

-- Regulating blood pressure and prevent heart disease.
+- Regulating blood pressure and preventing heart disease.

 - Proper brain function.